-A labour market is a place where workers and employees interact with each other The market functions with demand and supply of labour.
+It is no longer news that there are numerous challenges in the labour market.
+A labour market is a place where workers and employees interact with each other.
+The market functions with demand and supply of labour.
 In this market, labour demand is the firm’s demand for labour while labour supply is the workers’ supply of labour.
 However, the supply and demand of labour in the market are influenced by changes in the bargaining power.

 The definition above goes a long way to show that the labour market is not a place for only graduates; rather, it is open to all that has services to render.

-I wanted to make money like others, little did I know that after graduation comes to the real world and that the labour market was not friendly at all.
-I realised this after graduation.
+Reminiscing to my days as an undergraduate, I looked forward to graduating from University and going into the labour market.
+Reason being that I wanted to make money like others, but little did I know that after graduation comes to the real world.
+It was after graduation it dawned on me that the labour market was not friendly at all.

 Sincerely, it is filled with breathtaking challenges.